 MERGE is a strategic research area hosted by the Faculty of Science at Lund University.
 Reliable modelling of the Regional and Global Earth system is of utmost importance for society.
 Even though climate science is sufficiently robust to justify action on climate change mitigation and adaptation, the need to narrow down uncertainties that are central to assessing climate change and its impacts persists.
 Such uncertainties pertain to climate sensitivity, Earth System feedbacks and interactions and to incomplete understanding of key climate forcings and the interplay of physical and biological climate/Earth System components.
 This can be tackled with research that in turn supports mitigation and adaptation efforts on global, regional and local arenas.

-The vision of MERGE is to establish and develop a major multidisciplinary climate/Earth System modelling node with world leading science and research education on climate/terrestrial biosphere interactions (including vegetation, land use, biogeochemical cycles and aerosols).
+The vision of MERGE is to develop further as a multidisciplinary Swedish node providing world-leading treatments of climate-terrestrial biosphere (including vegetation, land use, biogeochemical cycles and aerosols) interactions for the international Earth system modelling community and its science agenda.
 This is accompanied by societal dialogue in the spirit of social learning by both scientists and stakeholders.

 The main aims of MERGE are:

 - Strategic research on key global and regional Earth System models, focusing on the terrestrial biosphere as a critical climate-system component, leading to Improved local, regional and global climate models with climate/vegetation interactions.